lugoga/masumbuko/content/publication.md

 7. Mahatane, A., Yunus D. Mgaya, R. B. Hoza, P. O. Onyango, and Semba M (2017).
 "Co-management of Lake Victoria Fisheries."
 In Lake Victoria Fisheries Resources : Research and Management in Tanzania, edited by Yunus D. Mgaya and Shigalla B. Mahongo, 219-39.
 Cham: *Springer International Publishing*.

 8. Peter, N., Semba, M., Lugomela, C., & Kyewalyanga, M. S. (2018).
-The influence of physical-chemical variables on the spatial and seasonal variation of Chlorophyll-a in coastal waters of Unguja, Zanzibar, Tanzania.
-Western Indian Ocean Journal of Marine Science, 17(2), 25-34.
+The influence of physical-chemical variables on the spatial and seasonal variation of Chlorophyll-a in coastal waters of Unguja, Zanzibar, Tanzania. *Western Indian Ocean Journal of Marine Science*, 17(2), 25-34.

 9. Semba M., Lumpkin R., Kimirei IA., Shaghude Y., & Nyandwi N (**In Review**).
 Spatial and Seasonal Variations of Surface Current in the Pemba Channel.